Memory Pool

 A transaction will be removed from the memory pool if it gets replaced by a new higher-fee transaction.

-This will happen if an existing transaction in the memory pool has the replace-by-fee (RBF) setting, and then a new transaction gets broadcast in to the network that spends the same bitcoins but with a suitably higher fee.
+This will happen if an existing transaction in the memory pool has the replace-by-fee (RBF) setting, and then a new transaction gets broadcast to the network that spends the same bitcoins but with a suitably higher fee.

 4. Time Limit